SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval: Introduction

-We conduct extensive evaluations of eight retrieval methods across three categories on our benchmark: (1) retrieval via embedding models, (2) retrieval via agentic models, (3) retrieval via deep research pipelines.
-Experimental results demonstrate that current approaches consistently fail across all three proposed tasks.
-We further evaluate the impact on downstream applications through \textit{literature review}, demonstrating that the lack of relation-aware retrieval results in incomplete or inaccurate literature summaries and highlighting the crucial importance of efficient exploitation of the literature network.
-Our contributions can be summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, left=15pt] \item We propose the \textbf{first benchmark} for relational retrieval in scientific literature, constructed from a corpus of over 18 million AI papers.
-It provides standardized tasks, queries, and evaluation metrics to assess capabilities beyond semantic matching.
+Using SciNet, we conduct a systematic evaluation of eight retrieval methods, covering three representative paradigms: (1) embedding-based retrieval, (2) agentic retrieval, and (3) deep research pipelines.
+Results show that existing approaches consistently underperform across all three categories of tasks.
+We further demonstrate the practical value of SciNet in a downstream application of \textit{literature review}.
+Retrieval agents empowered by SciNet generate substantially higher-quality literature summaries, underscoring the importance of effectively exploiting the literature network.
+Our contributions can be summarized as follows: \begin{itemize}[noitemsep, topsep=0pt, left=10pt] \item We systematically define three levels of scientific relations: ego-centric, pair-wise, and path-wise, to characterize how scholarly papers relate to each other.

-\item We introduce a \textbf{novel taxonomy} of scientific relational retrieval through three granularities: ego-centric, pair-wise, and path-wise.
-This taxonomy provides a conceptual framework for understanding scholarly relationships.
+\item We construct \textbf{SciNet}, the first large-scale relation-aware dataset for literature retrieval, which provides standardized queries and evaluation protocols to support analysis of relational retrieval capabilities.

-\item Through extensive evaluation of eight retrieval methods, we \textbf{quantify the limitations} of these methods and demonstrate the critical importance of relational retrieval.
-Additional experiments further validate the benefits of literature network for downstream applications. \end{itemize}
+\item Through extensive evaluation of 8 retrieval methods, we quantify the limitations of current approaches and demonstrate the critical importance of relational retrieval.
+Additional experiments further validate the benefits of the literature network for downstream applications. \end{itemize}